ESG Topics A-Z

 To PepsiCo:

-PepsiCo relies on diverse packaging solutions to safely deliver products to our customers and consumers.
-Building a sustainable business is at the core of our strategy and we continue innovating to secure our long-term success.
+PepsiCo relies on diverse packaging solutions to deliver products to our customers and consumers without compromising food safety or quality.
+When designed sustainably, packaging solutions can contribute to the creation of a circular value chain and potentially help reduce our GHG footprint.
 PepsiCo's sustainable packaging vision is to build a world where packaging never becomes waste.

 To the World:

-When packaging is disposed of incorrectly after use, it may end up as waste in the marine environment or on land.
-This urgent global issue requires a systemic shift to more circular solutions for consumer packaging through multi-stakeholder collaboration and active partnerships across the entire packaging value chain.
+When packaging is disposed of improperly, it may end up as waste in the marine environment or on land, impacting both human health and the health of the environment.
+This urgent global issue requires a systemic shift to more sustainable solutions for delivering products to our consumers through multi-stakeholder collaboration and active partnerships within the value chain.

 Approach

 Packaging plays an essential role in safely delivering our products to customers and consumers.
-PepsiCo designs our packaging materials to balance several critical criteria, including compliance with food safety regulations, maintaining quality of the product, environmental sustainability, affordability and consumer preferences, including convenience.
-Our sustainable packaging efforts support our pep+ (PepsiCo Positive) ambition in two ways:
+We design our packaging to balance several critical criteria, including compliance with food safety regulations, maintaining quality of the product, environmental sustainability, affordability and consumer preferences, including convenience.
+Through our pep+ (PepsiCo Positive) agenda, we are working to make every stage of our value chain more circular and to tackle significant global packaging challenges through innovation, re-design, policy advocacy and infrastructure investment.
+Our sustainable packaging efforts support our pep+ ambition to create a Positive Value Chain by contributing to more circular and sustainable systems and providing our consumers with innovative solutions and business models.

-- Cut virgin plastic from non-renewable sources per serving across our global beverages and convenient foods portfolio by 50%2 through:
+- Cut virgin plastic from non-renewable sources per serving across our global beverages and convenient foods portfolio by 50% through:2

 - Scaling new business models that avoid or minimize single-use